 You did everything you were supposed to do.
-Built a successful career.
-Made people proud.
+You built a successful career.
+You made people proud.

 Maybe it’s a decision you can’t seem to make.